Software Management Policy (ISP-13)

 3.3.
 Software Installation

 Checks should always be made that there is a valid licence before installing software and users advised of any special conditions regarding its usage.
-All software licenses must be notified to the appropriate software license manager.
+All software licenses must be notified to the to the IT Software Licensing Team.

 Managed installs should be used wherever possible - in line with current procedures to ensure software is maintained and use of individual administrative privilege is limited.